Military Attorney Specializing in Administrative Separation Counseling

 Given the possible consequences, an experienced and aggressive military discharge lawyer is crucial in an involuntary administrative discharge action, hearing or appeal.

-If you’re currently AWOL or if there’s a desertion warrant out for you, time is not on your side.
-This is much different than administrative separation.
-If you believe you may be charged with UCMJ’s Failure to Report, contact Aden Wilkie today.
+If you’ve been informed that you are being considered for administrative discharge from the military, contact Aden Wilkie today.
 Aden Wilkie is located in Jacksonville, NC and services armed forces at Camp Lejeune and Fort Bragg as well as other bases, camps, stations, and posts across the nation.
 Get in touch by calling 910-333-9626.
-Consultations are free and confidential.
+Consultations are confidential.